 The man spun around to face the Bedouin.
 “Couldn’t you have told me that when I first asked?”

 “No,” replied the Bedouin.
 “I couldn’t answer until I knew how fast you walk.”

-Why?
-Because when you head almost straight to resolution, the only frame of reference from which you can reasonably try to solve the problem is your own.
-And when two or more people try to address a problem, each working primarily from their own frame of reference, there’s likely to be a solution gap.
+When we hurry to solution, the only frame of reference from which we can solve the problem is our own.
+And when each person is trying to solve a problem primarily from their own frame of reference, there’s likely to be a solution gap.

-So: Be the Bedouin.
-Take the time to understand from outside your own frame of reference and discover answers and solutions that were invisible to you before.
+So: Let’s be the Bedouin.
+Let’s take the time to understand from outside our own frame of reference and discover answers and solutions that were invisible to us before.

 Father Gregory Boyle is a master at the art of problem framing and reframing.
 He is a Jesuit priest who founded and runs Homeboy Industries, a gang-intervention program in Los Angeles, and this is a story about how he helped his parishioners reconsider a very smelly problem.Read the article